-The responsibility of administering the PCC student discipline system is delegated to the Vice President of Student Success (VPSS) through the Dean of Students.
-The Vice President of Student Success through the Dean of Students may delegate authority to other groups or individuals for handling violations of the Student Code of Conduct.
+The responsibility of administering the PCC student discipline system is delegated to the Senior Student Affairs Officer (SSAO) or designee; at PCC, the Vice President of Student Success (VPSS) serves as the Senior Student Affairs Officer (SSAO).
+The Senior Student Affairs Officer (SSAO) or designee may delegate authority to other groups or individuals for handling violations of the Student Code of Conduct.

 The College believes that all cases should be resolved at the lowest level possible, and all discipline-related activities should be monitored by a central administrative authority to ensure fairness and consistency.
-Therefore, all disciplinary proceedings and sanctions imposed by any designated discipline officer will be reported to the VPSS through the Dean of Students or designee for record-keeping purposes.
+Therefore, all disciplinary proceedings and sanctions imposed by any designated discipline officer will be reported to the SSAO or designee for record-keeping purposes.